 Montessori Education has benefited children and contributed to the world for 112 years.
-Despite this rich history, misconceptions of Montessori exist.
+Despite this rich history, misconceptions of Montessori exist and questions like, “Does Montessori work?” arise.
 We will address these misconceptions here.

 Montessori has a ‘loose’ curriculum